Do you find it a struggle to cope with the demands of everyday life?

 - Deal with difficult situations rather than avoiding them – divide your problems into tiny bite sized chunks and learn to deal with them one by one;

 - Try to deal with problems or difficult situations as they arise;

 Stress is often about the problems we face in the here and now.
-Sometimes, however people's problems can have a lot to do with the past & what happened.
-It can therefore be helpful to talk to someone who is professional, independent & removed from your situation.
+Sometimes, however people’s problems can have a lot to do with the past and what happened.
+It can therefore be helpful to talk to someone who is professional, independent and removed from your situation.
 This is where counselling can help.
 Similarly, you may be experiencing stress which is in no way related to the past.
-You may have tried to resolve your difficulties yourself, but feel that you'd benefit from talking things through with a professional, independent person, who is removed from your situation.
+You may have tried to resolve your difficulties yourself, but feel that you’d benefit from talking things through with a professional, independent person, who is removed from your situation.
 Counselling can be very helpful in this instance too.

 Why Counselling Can Help:

 - A counsellor will enable you to recognise whether or not you are experiencing symptoms of stress;

 - A counsellor will help you understand what stress is, what is causing it and what keeps it going;

 - A counsellor will work with you as you find ways to understand, manage or overcome your stress;